yeet CLI

 -p/--publish publishes host ports for python/TypeScript/Dockerfile payloads

 and registry image refs (e.g. -p 8000:8000).
-For docker compose payloads,
+Yeet stores those mappings in

-define ports in the compose file.
+define ports in the compose file, then use yeet service set -p for follow-up

 When stdout is a terminal, run uses the full TTY progress UI (spinners, live